isha06gupta/Real-Time-Collaborative-Document-Editor-Highlighter/README.md

 ---

-## 💡 **Outcome**
+## 💡 Future Scope
-✅ Enhanced user experience with real-time editing and collaboration.
-✅ AI-driven writing assistance for improved productivity.
-✅ Secure login and role-based access for controlled editing.
-✅ Fast, reliable, and scalable solution.
+- Offline editing with automatic sync on reconnection.
+- Support for additional file formats like PDF and DOCX.
+- Improved AI suggestions with more context awareness.

 ---

-### ⭐ **Future Improvements**
-- Add support for offline editing with auto-sync on reconnection.
-- Integrate additional language models for smarter suggestions.
-- Expand file format support (e.g., PDF, DOCX).

----

-💻 **Contributions and suggestions are welcome!** 😎
+**Feel free to contribute or share your suggestions!** 😎